ryan2458/GPTTask/README.md

 Contributors: Ethan Villalovoz, Roy Zabetski, Bryan Frederickson, Nicholas Santos, Ryan Aloof

-Summary: The objective is to develop a software product for an actual client who intends to use it in regular production.
+Summary: The objective is to develop a software product for individuals looking to organize their tasks.
 Our group gained inspiration too...

-A task management app that incorporates ChatGPT and other key features to simplify tasks for the user.
+Develop a task management app that incorporates ChatGPT and other key features to simplify tasks for the user.

 The core features of the app are: